 Hopefully you find these tips helpful when looking for your own homestead property.

+There are many things I wished I knew before we started homesteading.
 Just remember to take your time, don’t get emotional, and be wise when taking this big step.